ayunis-core/ayunis-legal-mcp/store/app/scrapers/gesetze_im_internet/PARSER_USAGE.md

-# German Legal XML Parser - Complete Guide
+# German Legal XML Parser - Usage Guide

 ## Overview

-I've created a comprehensive Python parser for the **gii-norm.dtd** format used by gesetze-im-internet.de.
+A comprehensive Python parser for the **gii-norm.dtd** format used by gesetze-im-internet.de.
 The parser uses `lxml` for XML processing and Python dataclasses for structured data representation.

-## Files Created
+## Components

 ### Core Parser

-- **`app/services/scrapers/xml_parser.py`** - Main parser implementation (460+ lines)
+- **`app/services/scrapers/xml_parser.py`** - Main parser implementation
   - 10 dataclass models representing the DTD structure
   - Complete parsing logic for all major elements
   - Text extraction with formatting preservation